-Developing and providing godly Christian leadership in nursing
+Develop and provide Christian leadership in nursing.

 The TWU School of Nursing is committed to equip nurses for excellence in nursing practice.

 Through the mentorship of knowledgeable, supportive and passionate faculty, TWU students are taught to be competent, ‘covenantal caring’ nurses, who embody a spirit of inquiry to provide person-centred care that addresses equity and quality of life for individuals and communities within pluralistic societies.
 TWU nursing graduates are reflective, life-long learners, prepared to give servant leadership to the changing health care needs of a global community.